Construction manual handling: Blocks and masonry units

 Control: Even if you minimise some of the risks this way, you are still likely to have to lay blocks.
 Control the risk by following the information below.

 - Setting out – avoid handling the blocks as much as you can.
 Get them delivered as close as possible to the point of use (eg make sure there are enough loading bays).
 Check they are set down on level ground – preferably without double stacking.
-Use pallet trucks, trolleys etc where possible if you need to move blocks around the site.
+Use pallet trucks, sack trucks etc where possible if you need to move blocks around the site.
 Otherwise handle / carry blocks close to the body.
 Do not carry them up ladders.
 Arrange the work area to avoid over-reaching or twisting – eg by ensuring easy access to all sides of the block stack.

 - Mortar spot boards – set these at a comfortable height so that you do not need to bend all of the time or reach too far.